When you’re choosing which of London’s cinemas to visit, you’re going to want to look at the big picture.

 Best for: nearby restaurants

-The newest member of the Everyman clan is also the first opening in the all-new, gigantic Borough Yards development.
+The newest member of the Everyman clan sits in the all-new Borough Yards development.
 Presumably knowing that they have to compete with the dozens of world-class bars & restaurants surrounding the venue itself, they’ve wisely elected to create a stellar menu all delivered to your seat – you’ll find tempura prawns, buffalo mozzarella & salami, a list of brioche-burned ‘Spielburgers’, a build-your-own sundae menu, batches of freshly baked cookie dough, and a full cocktail bar too.

 PeckhamPlex | Peckham